epcc/cosc2425/direct-addressing.md

    the thi

-2. An example how to illustrated (ppt, image jpg, or even characters)
+2. An illustrated how-to explain (ppt, image jpg, or even characters)

 3. An example in code

 4. An example of exercise question

 Global Variables in C